networknt/light-doc/content/tutorial/common/discovery/static.md

 Now we have four standalone services and the next step is to connect them together.

-Here is the call tree for these services.
+Here is the call tree for these services:

-API A will call API B and API C to fulfill its request.
-API B will call API D to fulfill its request.

 ```
 API A -> API B -> API D